Skip to content

 We expand coding skills across the country.

-No other coding competition has the geographic diversity that we have.
+No other coding competition has the geographic variation that we have.
 From big cities to small towns, we host competitions to make computer science accessible to everyone.

 We bring STEM education to the areas that are typically underrepresented in the tech industry.